-- Sunbank Solar Water Heater – Best All-Around
+- Runner-up Best All-Around – Sunbank 40 Gallon Solar Water Heater

-- Duda Solar 30 Tube Water Heater – Best In Cold Weather
+- Best Tankless Solar Water Heater – Duda Solar 30 Tube Water Heater

-- Heliataos 2 Panel Solar Water Heater – Cheapest
+- Most Affordable Solar Water Heater – Heliataos 2 Panel Solar Water Heater

 Solar hot water systems are most commonly installed on the roof.
 As a result, they will see a lot of exposure to the elements.
 Having a solar heating system that can handle incremental weather, particularly hail, is important.
 Freezing can also be a major concern with solar water heating systems.
 Some are not designed for cold weather, while others use various methods to handle the cold.